Estimated Reading Time 17 minutes

 Google uses somewhere in the region of 200 ranking signals.
 These vary from technical elements like your domain, site architecture and page speed through to other areas like content, relevance and backlinks to your site.

 This is one of the first and easiest ways to look at improving your ranking on Google.
-Your initial port of call is to look at how Google is looking at the speed of your site.
-There is a great tool called Page Speed Insights and you can find it here – Page Speed Insights.
+Your initial port of call is to monitor how Google is looking at the speed of your site.
+There is a great tool called Pagespeed Insights.

-Type your URL into the box and it will show you how your desktop and mobile site speed is viewed by Google, giving a score out of 100 and recommended areas that you need to tweak or in certain cases, change completely.
+Type your URL into the box and it will show you how your desktop and mobile site speed is viewed by Google.
+Your website is then given a score out of 100 and recommended areas that you need to tweak or in certain cases, change completely.